Rand Estate

 These applications would facilitate the proposed development of 125 single-detached dwellings, 66 semi-detached dwellings, and blocks of land for parks, natural areas and future development, all on a private road network.
 A portion of the lands within the existing Urban Area Boundary are proposed to be designated “Low Density Residential” in the Official Plan.
 The Zoning By-law Amendment requests a site-specific “Residential (R2) Zone” for the residential lots, “Open Space (OS) Zone” for the parks and “Natural Heritage System Overlay” for the natural areas.

-The applications and supporting documents submitted by the owner are available on the Public Notice section of the Town’s website.
+The applications and supporting documents submitted by the owner are available on the Public Notice section of the Town’s website(External link).
 These materials have been circulated to Town Departments and Agencies for review and comment.

 Council has retained a professional planning consulting firm, The Planning Partnership, to conduct the planning review and provide a recommendation to Council.
 All comments and questions submitted to the Town will be forwarded to The Planning Partnership for consideration and response.